ProxiBlue/GiftPromo/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-(Common isues and ways to debug)[https://github.com/ProxiBlue/GiftPromo/wiki/Common-Issues-and-ways-to-debug:]
+Common issues and ways to debug: [https://github.com/ProxiBlue/GiftPromo/wiki/Common-Issues-and-ways-to-debug:]